adrazen/cs140e-final-project/labs/3-bootloader/POSTLAB.md

 parts of today's lab: we were able to get two separate programs to talk to one another!
 In order to make this happen, we defined a communication protocol between the Pi side and the Unix side.
-This means that whenever the Pi sends data to the Unix side, the Unix side needs to be ready to recieve that data and process it correctly.
-When the Unix side responds back to the Pi side, the Pi side needs to be ready to recieve that response and process it correctly.
+This means that whenever the Pi sends data to the Unix side, the Unix side needs to be ready to receive that data and process it correctly.
+When the Unix side responds back to the Pi side, the Pi side needs to be ready to receive that response and process it correctly.
 Following this protocol means that both sides need to accept data from the other side (even if they aren't interested in the data that the other side sends them) and they need to send data only when the other side is ready and willing to